-If you are trying to upgrade or replace your power supply, you’ll first need to unhook all PSU wires from the motherboard and unscrew the old box.
+If you are trying to upgrade or replace your power supply, you’ll first need to unhook all PSU wires from the motherboard and unscrew the old box from the case.
 You can leave your motherboard connected to the case and fans to save time, but if you find yourself lacking space to move around, you might want to unplug them and any other intrusive components to avoid unnecessary damage.

-Depending on the type of power supply you’ve chosen, it’s best to plug in the cables you need before installing the PSU, as this can become difficult to reach later on.
+Depending on the type of power supply you’ve chosen, it’s preferable to plug in the cables you need before installing the PSU, as this can become difficult to reach later on.
 Slot the PSU into the case once everything is prepared, securing it with screws.

 Onto cable management, it’s best to feed the wires through the back of the chassis, behind the motherboard.
 Case designs vary but often come with their own cable management solutions, allowing you to pull each one through to the corresponding plug via the nearest hole.